 What is Jessica Cruz’s personality?
 This might come off as hyperbole but Cruz is, perhaps, the Green Lantern who best fits the definition of what a Green Lantern is supposed to be.
 She’s constantly pushing herself to overcome agoraphobia and anxiety.
 She needs to dig deeper for her bravery than characters like Jordan or Stewart, but when that bravery is unleashed it is fierce.
 She’s good-natured and spirited.
 Green Lanterns ends with Cruz taking the ultimate leap to overcome her agoraphobia by heading off into space on an Odyssey.

 The newest person to carry a Green Lantern ring.
 At this moment we know very little about this new character.
 She made her first appearance in Young Justice, Vol. 3, #1 encased inside a green energy construct mecha.
-We only see her outside of the mecha on one of the variant covers.
-All we know about the character (as of this writing) is from the New York Comic Con announcement.
+We’re five issues into Young Justice and still don’t know much about this new character.
+One bit we know is from a New York Comic Con announcement.
 Teen Lantern is “a young girl who hacked a Green Lantern Corps power ring to use for her own.”
+A second bit of info is about her creation.
+According to a CBR interview with Brian Michael Bendis:

 All we know about Tai Pham comes in the form of a solicitation for the young adult graphic novel Green Lantern: Legacy.
 The book, which is possibly not in canon, will drop in January 2020.
 Here’s what we know: